wechto/paper/README.md

 + learning representation

-  :curly_loop: [LEARNING SUBGOAL REPRESENTATIONS WITH SLOW DYNAMICS](https://openreview.net/pdf?id=wxRwhSdORKG) :+1: :droplet: :droplet: ​​  ​ ​
+  :curly_loop: [LEARNING SUBGOAL REPRESENTATIONS WITH SLOW DYNAMICS](https://openreview.net/pdf?id=wxRwhSdORKG) :+1: :droplet: :fire: ​​  ​ ​

   Observing that the high-level agent operates at an abstract temporal scale, we propose a slowness objective to effectively learn the subgoal representation (i.e., the high-level action space).
 We provide a theoretical grounding for the slowness objective.